 “This would not a terrible thing to do in your dev or test environment.
 However, I would not recommend querying Win32_Product in your production environment unless you are in a maintenance window.”

-Think of running such a query on an Exchange Server 2013 in production environment (which I did just for the sake of it) triggers the “reconfiguration” of all installed software on the server.
+Think of running such a query on an Exchange Server 2013 in a production environment (which I did just for the sake of it) triggers the “reconfiguration” of all installed software on the server.
 The number of generated event log entries will drive you (as an Administrator) crazy.

-Instead follow the advice given by Ed Wilson to query the Windows Registry and fetch the data provided under
+Instead, follow the advice given by Ed Wilson to query the Windows Registry and fetch the data provided under

 Get-ItemProperty HKLM:\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall\* | Select-Object DisplayName, DisplayVersion, Publisher, InstallDate | Format-Table –AutoSize

 - Use PowerShell to Quickly Find Installed Software

 - KB 974524 : Event log message indicates that the Windows Installer reconfigured all installed applications

 - Windows Assessment and Deployment Kit (Windows ADK)